Process Model Settings for an Application Pool <processModel>

 • Health monitoring by enabling pings against the worker process, the maximum time allowed for a worker process to respond to a ping, and the frequency of pings sent to a worker process to monitor its health.
 Edit the pingingEnabled, pingInterval, and pingResponseTime attributes to configure these settings.

 • Worker process shutdown and startup time limits.
-The first limit is set by the shutdownTimeLimit attribute and determines the interval that IIS 7.0 gives a worker process to finish all requests before the WWW service terminates the worker process.
-The second limit is set by the startupTimeLimit attribute and specifies the amount of time IIS 7.0 allows an application pool to start.
+The first limit is set by the shutdownTimeLimit attribute and determines the interval that IIS 7 and later gives a worker process to finish all requests before the WWW service terminates the worker process.
+The second limit is set by the startupTimeLimit attribute and specifies the amount of time IIS 7 and later allows an application pool to start.

 Compatibility

-Notes The <processModel> element is new in IIS 7.0.
+IIS 7.0 The <processModel> element was introduced in IIS 7.0.

 Setup

-The <applicationPools> collection is included in the default installation of IIS 7.0.
+The <applicationPools> collection is included in the default installation of IIS 7 and later.

 How To